bkestelman/ArtificialNeuralNetwork/README.md

 # ArtificialNeuralNetwork
-Image classifying ANN built from scratch
+Image classifying ANN built from scratch in C++

 Final Objective: Create and train and ANN that will take an image input (perhaps every tenth pixel or so) and classify it as either a fruit or an animal.